-- Original Section 232 tariffs have been in effect since 2018 with exclusions granted - Section 232 expansion will be effective March 12, 2025, for original section 232 tariffs and all new derivative items. - The expansion removes all exclusions for Argentina, Australia, Brazil, Canada, Mexico, South Korea, European Union Countries, Japan, United Kingdom, and Ukraine - All importer-specific exclusions will be in effect until they expire - Duty rates for aluminum and its derivatives will increase from 10% to 25% - Duty rate for steel and its derivatives will remain at 25% - The list of the additional derivative tariffs were published in the Federal Register on February 18, 2025 - A link to all tariffs affected by the 232 expansion can be found here Steel-Aluminum-HTS-Codes.xlsx - For derivative items included in the section 232 appendices, the 25% increase will only apply to the aluminum and steel content.
-This requires multiple lines to be submitted to CBP to report steel and aluminum content.
-CBP has instructed if steel and aluminum content is unknown at time of entry that section 232 duties will apply to the entire value of the derivative items.
-Importers should be reporting material and value breakdown for derivative items on the commercial documents provided to their customs brokers to facilitate compliant and accurate entries. - Items on the new steel and aluminum derivative list that are made of US origin steel and aluminum will be exempt with certificates of melt and pour - If the products are from Russia, or any amount of primary aluminum use to make the article is smelted in Russia or cast in Russia, it is subject to 200% tariffs.
+- Original Section 232 tariffs have been in effect since 2018 with exclusions granted - Section 232 expansion will be effective March 12, 2025 for original section 232 tariffs and new list derivative items classified in HTS Chapter 73 - Section 232 expansion for the new aluminum and steel derivative list but not classified in HTS Chapter 73 will be determined by the Secretary of Commerce when a system is in place to collect the duties on those product.
+The additional duty shall only apply to the declared value of the aluminum or steel content or the derivative article.
+The quantity of the steel content shall be reported in KG. - The expansion removes all exclusions for Argentina, Australia, Brazil, Canada, Mexico, South Korea, European Union Countries, Japan, United Kingdom, and Ukraine - All importer-specific exclusions will be in effect until they expire - Duty rates for aluminum and its derivatives will increase from 10% to 25% - Duty rate for steel and its derivatives will remain at 25% - The list of the additional derivative tariffs were published in the Federal Register on February 18, 2025 - A link to all tariffs affected by the 232 expansion can be found here Steel-Aluminum-HTS-Codes.xlsx - Items on the new steel and aluminum derivative list that are made of US origin steel and aluminum will be exempt with certificates of melt and pour - If the products are from Russia, or any amount of primary aluminum use to make the article is smelted in Russia or cast in Russia, it is subject to 200% tariffs.
 In addition, the same exemptions under HTS Chapter 98 do not apply the same way as to other origin goods. - Customs and Border Protection has been instructed to prioritize review of these imports and if misclassification is found, maximum monetary penalties will apply.
 The instruction on steel imports also states mitigation will not be allowed (this contradicts existing CBP regulations).